sugarlabs/sugar-docs/index.md

 ------------

-The Sugar Learning Platform is composed of two main components, an operating system and a set of HTML libraries which allows to build cross platform activities.
+The Sugar Learning Platform is composed of two main components, an operating system and a set of web libraries which allows to build cross platform activities.

+See detailed information about [our architecture](web-architecture.md.html).

 Sugar OS is based on